 Varieties of mulch made of wood waste include brown mulch and black mulch.
 They qualify as aged organic mulch since they encourage plant growth by continually decomposing and adding nutrients to your garden.

-You can buy bagged mulch from many local locations, but you need to be aware that poor quality mulches can contain molds, diseases, and even tiny weed seeds.
-The best prices can also give you the most headaches, so it’s a good idea to purchase your mulch from reputable dealers rather than big box stores.
+You can buy bagged mulch from many local locations–just search, “bulk mulch near me” to find your nearest dealers.
+However, you need to be aware that poor-quality mulches can contain molds, diseases, and even tiny weed seeds.
+The best prices can also give you the most headaches, so it’s a good idea to purchase your mulch from reputable mulch dealers rather than big box stores.

 If your garden or landscape space is small, then backs and wheelbarrows will work for you.
 If you have a larger area to cover, then you may need a pickup, or perhaps have your mulch delivered in bulk.